 If you want to see all the facets of Australia during your trip

 Surfers Paradise is an iconic destination that is easy to reach and a popular stop on the Brisbane to Sydney road trip.
 Many visitors will be able to add it to their itinerary without making a long detour.
-The South-East Queensland region has a lot to offer, so it might be worth taking a peek at Surfers Paradise while in the area if you’re curious and wants to tick it off their list.
+The South-East Queensland region has a lot to offer, so it might be worth taking a peek at Surfers Paradise while in the area if you’re curious and want to tick it off your list.

 Surfers Paradise is iconic in Australia for its skyscrapers next to the beach.
 Many visitors like to go to the SkyPoint Observation Deck at the top of the Q1 tower to admire the views of the city and the ocean.

 It’s also a lively place with a mix of people, from those wearing tuxedos to a chic restaurant to party-goers in board shorts and thongs, as well as families with young kids.

 Surfers Paradise is all about the beach and fun.
 There and nearby places on the Gold Coast can be described as a hub for entertainment near the beach.